 Cannabis has been interwoven into the historical development of many cultures and societies and has medical, spiritual and agricultural relevance spanning continents and millennia.

 As with many scientific disciplines, much can be learned from our collective global history.
-Understanding the historical use of cannabis in both cultural and medical applications is essential to the successful integration of cannabis in modern medicine.
+Understanding the historical use of cannabis in both cultural and medical applications is essential to the successful integration of cannabis into modern medicine.

 The use of cannabis as a medicine is thought to have originated in central Asia or western China, with the first documented case of its use dating back to 2700 BC, when it was listed in the world’s oldest pharmacopoeia and was recognised as one of the fifty ‘fundamental’ herbs and recommended the use of every part of the plant for 120 different conditions.